cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - The sources of CrypTool 1.4.00 can be downloaded also from the web page without registration.

-- Details about compilation, Linking and about a consistent development can be found in the sources in the file "readme-source".
+- Details about compilation, linking and about a consistent development can be found in the sources in the file "readme-source".

 - The sources now can be compiled with Microsoft development